These fictional titles explain what it can be like to live with a mental illness and how to find help.

 Aza Holmes, a high school student with obsessive-compulsive disorder, becomes focused on searching for a fugitive billionaire.

 History is All You Left Me by Adam Silvera (PHPL Call Number: YA F SIL)

 Secrets are revealed as OCD-afflicted Griffin grieves for his first love, Theo, who died in a drowning accident.

 Every Last Word by Tamara Ireland Stone (PHPL Call Number: YA F STO)

 Consumed by a stream of dark thoughts and worries that she can’t turn off, a girl coping with Purely-Obsessional OCD learns to accept herself and take control of her life through her experiences in poetry club.

-Calvin by Martine Leavitt (PHPL Call Number: YA F LEA)
+Between The Bliss And Me by Lizzy Mason (PHPL Call Number: YA F MAS)

 Challenger Deep by Neal Shusterman (PHPL Call Number: YA F SHU)

 Caden lives in a world where he is a pirate captain on a voyage to Challenger Deep, the ocean’s deepest trench.
 He also lives in a world where he is paranoid and demonstrates obsessive compulsive behaviors.